S3-individueel/portfolio/README.md

 ## 4 CI/CD

-You design and implement a (semi)automated software release process that matches the needs of the project context.
+You implement a (semi)automated software release process that matches the needs of the project context.

 Clarification:

-Design and implement: You design a release process and implement a continuous integration and deployment solution (using e.g. Gitlab CI and Docker).
+Implement: You implement a continuous integration and delivery solution (using e.g. Gitlab CI and Docker).

 ### how I plan to show this learning outcome in my project:

 ## 5 Cultural differences and ethics

-You recognize and take into account cultural differences between project stakeholders and ethical aspects in software development.
+You recognize and take into account cultural differences when working with multi-site teams, and are aware of ethical aspects in software development.

 Clarifications:

 Recognize: Recognition is based on theoretically substantiated awareness of cultural differences and ethical aspects in software engineering.

-Take into account: Adapt your communication, working, and behavior styles to reflect project stakeholders from different cultures;
+Take into account: Adapt your communication, working, and behavior styles to work with other developers from different cultures;

 Address one of the standard Programming Ethical Guidelines (e.g., ACM Code of Ethics and Professional Conduct) in your work.